- AWS

 Quick start

-commands.
-As part of your deployment strategy, you can run aws
+aws commands.
+As part of your deployment strategy, you can run aws commands directly from

 Environment variable name